Hon. Robin K. Sheares: Part 96 Rules

 5. The ONLY motions that will be heard by Justice Sheares are Part 96 motions.

 6. VIRTUAL HEARINGS ARE CONSIDERED COURT PROCEEDINGS.
+ALL ATTORNEYS MUST BE APPROPRIATELY DRESSED.
 ALL PARTIES ARE EXPECTED TO BE RESPECTFUL TO EACH OTHER, THE JUDGE, AND ALL COURT PERSONNEL.

 https://teams.microsoft.com/l/meetup-join/19%3ameeting_Y2Y0OTU1ZTktNDVlZi00ZmU0LTk1OTgtZmIwMjgwMGY1Yjkw%40thread.v2/0?context=%7b%22Tid%22%3a%223456fe92-cbd1-406d-b5a3-5364bec0a833%22%2c%22Oid%22%3a%22ec983334-7cca-4a95-b763-791f7d120121%22%7d